kimsjune/nextflow-chip/README.md

 ## Introduction
 A Nextflow pipeline that demonstrates H3K27me3 ChIP-seq data analysis.
 Roughly speaking, the process is to:
-1. Build a bowtie2 index
+1. (Optional) Build a bowtie2 index.
+Or use pre-generated ones.
-2. Align paired-end reads to the index
+2. Align paired-end reads to the index.
-3. Filter out concordantly mapped reads with samtools, then sort and index
+3. Filter out concordantly mapped reads with samtools, then sort and index.
-4. Identify broad peaks with MACS2
+4. Identify broad peaks with MACS2.
 5. Filter against blacklist.